ferrous-systems/wasm-training-2022/book/src/tutorial/web.md

 * Interacting with a WASM application from JavaScript
 * `wasm-bindgen` tooling to handle more complex types passed over the boundary
-* web workers to run WebAssembly separate from the main web page.

 Next we build a web application that processes images client-side in the browser.
 No server processing involved.